When will you visit Japan?

 Needless to say, sakura is the symbol of Japan, and Japanese people love Sakura.

-Please know about Sakura in Japan in the following page.
+Know about Sakura in Japan in the following page.

 Sakura in Japan

-And fresh green leaves grow in the forest.
+And, fresh green leaves grow in the forest.

 In Japan, some national holidays are set up from April 29 to May 5.